By the power of the Holy Spirit, as individuals, and as a congregation, we commit ourselves to:

 - commitment to a life of obedience to the Lord.

-Faith Presbyterian Church is an inclusive, welcoming community committed to serving Jesus Christ, who calls us to love God and to love one another.
-We worship, study, and grow in understanding as we work for justice and peace in the world, inspired by the transforming power of the Holy Spirit.
+Faith Presbyterian Church is an inclusive, welcoming, caring community, committed to serving Jesus Christ, who calls us to love God and to love one another.
+We worship, study and grow in understanding as we work for justice and peace in the world, inspired by the transforming power of the Holy Spirit.